groupdocs-annotation/GroupDocs.Annotation-References-Tutorials/content/english/java/annotation-management/annotate-pdfs-groupdocs-annotation-java/_index.md

 </dependencies>
 ```

-**Pro Tip**: Always check for the latest version number on the GroupDocs release page.
-Using outdated versions can lead to compatibility issues and missing features.
+**Pro tip:** Always check the GroupDocs release page for the newest version number.
+Using an outdated version can cause missing features or compatibility problems.

-### License Configuration
+### License configuration

-Don't skip this step!
-Even for development, you'll want to set up proper licensing:
+Skipping license setup will cause runtime errors even in development mode.
+Follow these steps:

-1. **Free Trial**: Perfect for testing — visit the [GroupDocs trial page](https://releases.groupdocs.com/annotation/java/)
+1. **Free trial** – download a trial license from the [GroupDocs trial page](https://releases.groupdocs.com/annotation/java/)
-2. **Temporary License**: Ideal for development phases
+2. **Temporary license** – use it during early development to avoid feature restrictions
-3. **Full License**: Required for production deployment
+3. **Full license** – embed the license file in your production deployment and load it once at application start‑up

-## Setting Up GroupDocs.Annotation – The Right Way
+## Setting up GroupDocs.Annotation – the right way

-Most tutorials skip the important details here.
-Let's make sure you get it right the first time.
+Most tutorials gloss over initialization details, which often leads to file‑locking bugs.
+Let’s get it right.

-### Basic Initialization
+### Basic initialization

-Here's how to properly initialize the `Annotator` class:
+`Annotator` is the primary class in GroupDocs.Annotation that loads, edits, and saves PDF annotations.
+Using try‑with‑resources guarantees that the underlying file handles are released promptly.

 ```java
 import com.groupdocs.annotation.Annotator;